franzheidl/SidebearingsEQ/README.md

 To de-install SidebearingsEQ, double-click again, and RoboFont will ask you whether you wish to de-install or re-install the extension.

 ##Bugs, Feature and Help requests
-Just opne an issue here.
+Just open an issue here.